yuval-k/chainlink-twitter/README.md

 # may need to sleep here to see logs
 # the created addresses will be in the log.
 kubectl logs deploy/ganache
-# may need to sleep here untill ganache initializes
+# may need to sleep here until ganache initializes
 make deploy-token
 ```